LCK-Andy/la-salle-demo/git_pull_strategies.md

-# Git Pull Strategies: Merge, Rebase, and Fast-Forward
+# Git Pull: Merge, Rebase, and Fast-Forward

-When you run `git pull`, Git fetches changes from the remote repository and integrates them into your local branch.
-Depending on the situation, Git may use one of three strategies to integrate changes: **merge**, **rebase**, or **fast-forward**.
-Here's a detailed explanation of each strategy.
+When you use `git pull`, Git gets updates from the remote repository (the shared version of your code) and adds them to your local branch (your copy of the code).
+There are three ways Git can do this: **merge**, **rebase**, and **fast-forward**.
+Let’s break them down simply.

 ---